nschaetti/pyInstaBot/README.md

 ### Configuration file

-pyTweetBot takes its configuration in a JSON file which looks as follow :
+pyInstaBot takes its configuration in a JSON file which looks as follow :

 ```
 {